 Do snowboard wrist guards work?

-Yes, this is especially important for beginner snowboarders the 10 to fall forward onto their hands.
-Wrist and Reese are one of the most common ways to become hurt while snowboarding.
+Yes, this is especially important for beginner snowboarders the tend to fall forward onto their hands.
+Wrist and hands are one of the most common ways to become hurt while snowboarding.

-The wearing wrist guards does not make you immune to rest injuries while snowboarding it significantly reduces the threats.
+The wearing of wrist guards does not make you immune to wrist injuries while snowboarding.
+Though it significantly reduces the threats.

 In fact, a study by physio room estimated that snowboard wrist guard reduce wrist injuries by up to 85%.
 I don’t know about you but to us a bonfire snowboarding this seems like a pretty helpful piece of equipment.